Are foods saltier now than they used to be?

 Dr. Gourmet Says...

-Many of the ingredients in this recipe are higher in salt, including the sausage, tomato paste and mozzarella.
+Many of the ingredients in your recipe are higher in salt, including the sausage, tomato paste, and mozzarella.
 Combining those with the two teaspoons of salt can make the recipe pretty salty tasting.

 Of these ingredients the easiest to control are the added salt itself and the tomato paste.
 There are lower sodium sausages on the market, but you have to look carefully at the package.
 Interestingly, I have found that sausages made by smaller, family owned firms are lower in salt.
-Low sodium cheese is tasteless and the salt actually aids in the texture.
+Low sodium cheese, on the other hand, is tasteless and the salt actually aids in the texture.

-I would start by using no salt added tomato paste and lower the added salt to one teaspoon.
-When I am creating recipes I use the guide of 1/8 teaspoon of salt per serving, which is about 300 mg of sodium.
+I would start by using no salt added tomato paste and reduce the added salt to one teaspoon.
+When I am creating recipes I will initially aim to use about 1/8 teaspoon of salt per serving, which is about 300 mg of sodium.
 By using that amount, generally the other ingredients (depending on their amounts) will add more sodium to the dish.

 Thanks for your very interesting question,